 What should go into my statement of purpose?

-There is no required or standard content for this statement.
-An internet search for “graduate application statement or purpose” will return a number of links with tips for completing this crucial piece of your application.
-The statement should address why you wish to study Political Science.
+There is no required content for this statement.
+Questions to consider as a part of your statement could include: Why do you want to study political science?
 Why at Wisconsin?
-Do you see your research interests as well-defined or fairly open at this point.
-Based on your knowledge and thinking now, what research problem(s) would you hope to pursue while here?
-Ask a peer or professor to review your statement for you.
+Do you see your research interests as well-defined or fairly open at this point?
+What research problem(s) would you hope to pursue while here?
+Click here for more guidelines for the statement of purpose.

 How do I apply for funding?